A Little Time: Critical reception

 Upon its release, Nick Duerden, writing for Record Mirror, described the song as "a sloping country lilt that unfolds so gracefully and quietly that it is truly touching" and added that the band's "sardonic humour is present as ever".
 Nick Robinson of Music Week praised it as a "beautiful ballad" and "a tale of a crumbling relationship softly sung over a light rhythm complete with strings and piano".

 Awards

-The music video for "A Little Time" won the 1991 Brit Awards for British Video of the Year, directed by English photographer Nick Brandt, which is their only Brit Award to date.
+The music video for "A Little Time", directed by English photographer Nick Brandt, won the 1991 Brit Awards for British Video of the Year and is their only Brit Award to date.
 It features a fighting couple (played by Hemingway and Corrigan), a trashed house, a load of flour and feathers, and a teddy bear's head impaled on the end of a kitchen knife.